- All Four Investor Documents

 Capella Mortgage Corp.’s turnkey system takes the drudgery out of researching your investment, and it puts the control right back into your hands without hours of investigating and visiting brokerages.

 When you sign up on our website, you will be given immediate access to our turnkey trust deed investing system.
-In order to view or reserve a trust deed, you must add yourself as an investor, and then download, print, sign, and upload your investor paperwork.
-You will then receive an email with your “investor password”.
-Sign back into the site with your new password, and you can start reviewing trust deeds right away.
+In order to view or reserve a trust deed, you must call us, and be approved as an “accredited” investor.
+The requirements are less stringent than they are for a stock market investor.
+So call us at 702-214-4700.

 When you find a trust deed that you want to reserve, click on “Reserve a Trust Deed” and immediately put your bid in for that trust deed.
-It is a “first come, first served” reservation system, so check the website regularly, or sign up for our Twitter or Facebook feeds so you know the instant a trust deed becomes available.
+It is a “first come, first served” reservation system, so check the website regularly.
 We place more trust deeds per month than any other company in Las Vegas.
-We’ve lived here for more than 31 years and we know our neighborhoods and our borrowers, and we’ve had 1 foreclosure out of the last 301 loans that we’ve made.
+We’ve lived here for more than 31 years and we know our neighborhoods and our borrowers, and we’ve had 4 foreclosures out of the last 735 loans that we’ve made.
 We’ve figured out how to make our trust deeds the safest, least stressful, most enjoyable trust deeds in Las Vegas.

 HOW MUCH CAN I MAKE WITH A TRUST DEED INVESTMENT?